Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Abstinence period before the sample

 To make results comparable, laboratories work with fixed standards.
-How semen testing is standardised is described in the WHO manual: WHO: Laboratory manual for the examination and processing of human semen.
+How semen examinations are standardised is described in the WHO manual: WHO: Laboratory manual for the examination and processing of human semen.

-If you use a home test, the goal is not perfection but to avoid misinterpretation.
+If you use a home test, the goal is not perfection but fewer errors in interpretation.
 Follow the instructions closely and treat the result as guidance, not a diagnosis.

 Before the test